Yinnerston/Untitled-Gundam-Game/docs/dotnet/04_mvc_webapi.md

   - EF Core context is not thread safe
   - Verify library packages use async if they call EF Core methods that send queries to the db

+Select:
+- `_context.model.FirstOrDefaultAsync`: Select one or return default
+  - `SingleOrDefaultAsync`: throw error if more than one (extra work unnecessary if you just select one)
+  - `FindAsync`: Find entity with PK

+Performance:
+- Pagination
+-

 ### Service Layer

 ### WebAPI

 - Data Transfer Object (DTO)
 - Visual studio makes creating CRUD APIs very easy.
 Just define a model then create a scaffold item to controller
+  - Default CRUD create scaffold is vulnerable to overposting (changing form inputs to post to fields that should not be updated)
+  - Use [`TryUpdateModelAsync`](https://learn.microsoft.com/en-us/aspnet/core/data/ef-rp/crud?view=aspnetcore-7.0#tryupdatemodelasync) to stop overposting